FAQ: Frequently Asked Questions

 Simply follow the directions on the screen and extras prices and hours will be displayed on the following screens.Pump Pricing Questions

-Q: Where can I find the new National Average Prices for Submersible Pumps?
+Q: Where can I find the new Condensed Price Lists for pump repairs?

-From the Pump Pricing tab select Condensed Price Guide for Submersible Pumps customized at your percentage then click the Next Step button.
+From the Pump Pricing tab select View Vaughen's Condensed Pump Price Guides That You can Customize and Printout then click the Next Step button.
+Select the pump type from the list then click the Next Step button.
 Select the Print Condensed Price Guide button to print the price list.

 To customize the price list for your shop enter your shop's percentage of the National Average for the Rewind or Recondition price and select Recalc.
-Enter your shop's billing rate for the Procedures and Extras price and select Recalc.
+Enter your shop's billing rate to price the labor for pump repairs and select Recalc.
+For Submersible and Close Coupled pumps enter your shop's percentage of the National Average for the Basic Rebuild Kit price and select Recalc.
 Select the Print Condensed Price Guide button to print your shop's customized price list.

 Q: Why are the labor hour standards for workcode 4216 (Machine New Wear Rings) different if I use the button View Vaughen's Machine Parts Pricing?